Answart/next-store/README.md

 User stories
 ------------

-* [x] As an unauthenticated or authenticated user, I can see and search for items in the store.
+* [x] As an unauthenticated or authenticated user, I can see and search for products in the store.
 * [x] As an unauthenticated user, I can create an account or sign in.
 * [x] As an unauthenticated user, I can request to reset my account password.
 * [x] As an authenticated user, I can create products I want to sell through the store.